How To Hiking Guide - 5 Reasons to Start

 Most of us walk in some shape or form on a daily basis; to switch the kettle on, put the bins out or get to work or school.
 Hiking is quite simply an extension of these activities!

 You don’t need to be fit to get going.
 Hiking can start with a walk in your local park, a stroll along a nearby canal or exploring local woodland.
 The great thing about the UK is that green spaces are never too far away from our urban sprawls.
+And if you don't believe us, visit the Get Outdoors Ordnance Survey guys for advice on planning a walking route.

 Hiking is also a sport that requires minimal kit and if you are new to it, a pair of decent trainers will be enough until you start venturing out onto more varied and challenging terrain.